 A beautiful fantastical whimsy!
-Before I Wake movie carries a gorgeous concept that could have moulded it into a better flick if it were not for its flaws.
+Before I Wake movie carries a gorgeous concept that could have moulded it into a better flick if it were not for its open-ended allusions.
 Even so, what certainly can’t be ruled out is Before I Wake movie’s amazing theme that brings us closer to the astounding power of imagination.

 The Adorable Kid – Jacob Tremblay

 Jacob Tremblay is everywhere.
 His cuteness is a delight to watch.
-He walks in with a confident mien to deliver extraordinary cutesy bits that are both enthralling and adorable just like he happens to be in person.
-At the end of the day, he is delivering.
-So who is complaining?
+He walks in with a confident mien to deliver extraordinary cutesy bits that are both enthralling and adorable at the same time.
+That’s how he is in person too.
+It’s better we milk him enough before he grows up.

 The Plot of Before I Wake Movie (Spoilers Ahead)